asyncapi/go-watermill-template/readme.md

 go mod tidy
 ```
 3. Currently the code does not utilize the server bindings to generate the server URI.
 It is currently hardcoded to point to a local instance of `rabbitmq`.
 It is hardcoded as `"amqp://guest:guest@localhost:5672/"` at `<generated-code>/config/server.go`.
 Change it as per your rabbitmq instance requirements
-4. Finally navigate to the root folder of the generated code and run
+4. Finally to execute the code run
 ```bash
 go run main.go
 ```